 - If you are worried it is better to ask for help.
 You know your child best.
 Health professionals can offer various screening tools and observations to either reassure you or help to investigate your concerns further.

 If you are worried, it is important to follow some of those tips above or contact your health care professional.
 If they reassure you, great and if not they can point you in the right direction or help you to unpack what is happening/ not happening further.

-Parents know their children best, so if you are concerned it is important that you talk to someone, as you know what is ‘typical’ for your child.
+Parents know their children best.
+If you are concerned it is important that you talk to someone, as you know what is ‘typical’ for your child.

 Who can help?

-GPs, teachers, child care staff, other parents, OTs, Speechies, Psychologists, community nurses.
+GPs, teachers, child care staff, other parents, Occupational Therapists, Speech Therapists, Psychologists, Community Nurses.

 If you are worried, ask the network around you.
 See if they are noticing the same things you are.